 As a result, many children with inadequate vision skills go undiagnosed and end up struggling in school and on the sports field.
 Often, these children are considered clumsy and sluggish and tend to be misdiagnosed and labeled as having a learning disability, dyslexia or ADHD.

 Improving visual skills enables many of these students to read more effortlessly, boost grades and improve athletic performance.

-Visual skills can be learned and retrained with Optometric Vision Therapy, particularly during childhood and adolescence, when the brain is still developing.
+Visual skills can be learned and retrained with vision therapy, particularly during childhood and adolescence, when the brain is still developing.

-Optometric Vision Therapy is a specialized treatment program that aims to enhance visual processing by developing and/or improving the communication between the eyes and the brain.
+Vision therapy is a specialized treatment program that aims to enhance visual processing by developing and/or improving the communication between the eyes and the brain.
 The training is typically made up of specialized lenses, prisms, and eye exercises.

-The following eye conditions can be effectively treated with Optometric Vision Therapy:
+The following eye conditions can be effectively treated with vision therapy:

 - Amblyopia (lazy eye)

 - Eye movement problems